Improving instance stability with rate limiting

 Allowlisting URLs and resources

 We’ve also added a way to allow whole URLs and resources on your Confluence instance using a system property.
-This should be used as quick fix for something that gets rate limited, but shouldn’t.
+This should be used as quick fix for something that gets rate-limited, but it shouldn’t.

 When to use it?